- Private residential tenancies

 If the Tribunal agrees with you, it may order your landlord to pay you up to:

-- three months' rent if they haven't provided tenancy terms or haven't provided any other required information
+- three months' rent if they haven't provided tenancy terms or haven't provided the specified information relating to your tenancy terms

 - six months' rent if they haven't provided either